IBM/create-and-deploy-memcached-operator-using-go/README.md

 learn more about the details of the architecture of the operator refer to our article here.

-## 6. Scaffold your Custom Resource Definition(CRD) and Custom Controller code
+## 6. Create CRD and Custom Controller

-Next, we will use the `operator-sdk create api` command to create a blank custom resource definition, or CRD which will be in your `api` directory and a blank custom controller file, which will be in your `controllers` directory.
+Next, we will use the `operator-sdk create api` command to create a blank <b>custom resource definition, or CRD</b> which will be in your `api` directory and a blank custom controller file, which will be in your `controllers` directory.

 We will use the --group, --version, and --kind flags to pass in the resource